 Education Options for Expatriates – Advice for Learning Abroad

 Learning is a lifetime endeavor for all of us, including expatriates.
 This page will provide expatriates with excellent information if you planning for learning abroad or teach abroad and also for educating your expat children.
 Education is increasingly becoming more important for expats settling in their chosen destination abroad.
 As per a report from the Organization for Economic Cooperation and Development (OECD), a total of about 4.3 million students are pursuing university-level education in countries where they are living as expats.

 Countries that have the maximum number of expat students include Austria, New Zealand, Australia, the United Kingdom, and Switzerland.
 Interestingly, over half of these international students are from Asia.
 It is important that you have adequate options to choose from when it comes to educating yourself or your children.
-Check out the following expat education resource pages and get the right guidance to learn abroad as an expatriate.
+Check out the following expat education resource pages and get the right guidance to learning abroad as an expatriate.

 When you move overseas, doing what is right for your expatriate children’s education may be quite challenging.
 If you are moving to a foreign land with your child in high school, you have a bumpier road ahead.
 Raising a child abroad can be a wonderful experience for both you and your child, but finding the high school that offers quality education can be quite a struggle.